 Wear loose, lightweight clothing, especially when you’re going outside.
-Don’t wear dark hues, specifically black clothing, since dark colors retain heat.
+Don’t wear dark shades, specifically black clothing, since dark colors retain heat.
 The color white helps keep you cooler by reflecting the sun.
-It also helps to purchase a wide-brimmed or gardening hat to keep the sun off your face, and don’t layer clothing.
+It also helps to invest in a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and don’t layer clothing.

 Help keep you and your loved ones hydrated by drinking plenty of fluids, such as water or juice.
 Although you may not be thirsty, your body may still be in need of hydration so try bringing a water bottle with you always.
 When heat waves come in or it’s the middle of the day, steer clear of drinks containing caffeine or alcohol since they can accelerate dehydration.

-To ensure your air conditioner is in good working order and is ready to keep you cool in the event of an emergency, call A1 Chesney Service Experts.
-We are available day or night so whenever you need us, we are here for you.
+To ensure your air conditioner is in good working order and is prepared to keep your home cool in case of an emergency, call A1 Chesney Service Experts.
+We are available 24/7/365 so whenever you need us, we are here for you.